Inpatients

 Patients who are admitted to any of our hospitals will only share the room where they sleep with members of the same sex, and same sex toilets and bathrooms will be close to their bed area.
 Sharing with members of the opposite sex will only happen by exception based on clinical need, for example, where patients need specialist equipment such as in Intensive Care or when patients choose to share.

-As a Trust, we are committed to providing clean, safe care and ensuring the safety of patients, visitors and staff is our priority.
+We are committed to providing clean, safe care and ensuring the safety of patients, visitors and staff is our priority.

 Our patients and visitors can help in stopping the spread of infection by taking some simple steps: